-Certificates are collated by the Senior Teacher Staff Development and overseen by the DSL as proof of completion.
+Certificates are collated by the Assistant Head Staffing and Operations and overseen by the DSL as proof of completion.

 The DSL, DDSL and Headteacher undergo the Level 3 training course and any other safeguarding training at Level 3 and above to provide them with the knowledge and skills required to carry out their roles.
-In addition, all Heads of Year Assistant Head Head of Sixth Form are trained to Level 3.
+In addition, all Heads of Year, the Assistant Head Head of Sixth Form, and other key staff are trained to Level 3.
 Their contact details are found at the beginning of this policy.